 In the first hour of your day, you might brush your teeth, take a shower, wash your face, and use the bathroom.

-You may make yourself a cup of tea or coffee, or simply fill a bottle with water.
+You may make yourself a cup of coffee or fill a bottle with water.

-And if you’re anything like me, you don’t think twice about the plumbing and infrastructure and access to water that makes all of these activities possible.
+And if you’re anything like me, you don’t think twice about the plumbing and infrastructure that makes all of these activities possible.

 Unless you’ve traveled recently, the water you drink each day probably isn’t making you sick—and I doubt you are particularly worried about cholera, typhoid, or waterborne diarrheal diseases.

 You’re able to wash your hands regularly to manage the spread of COVID-19 and other illnesses.

 When you walk around your neighborhood, you probably see trees, yards, or busy traffic—not open sewage.

 And at the end of the day, you can shower or wash your face again without wondering if you’ve already used up your quota of water for the day.

 Each of these realities is a luxury.
 For billions of people around the world, clean water isn’t guaranteed.
 The very liquid that keeps us alive is also making millions upon millions sick because it’s contaminated or uncontrolled.